4.7b people expected to travel by air in 2024, about 4% more than pre-pandemic levels: Iata

 Iata said carriers in North America, Europe and the Middle East are projected to post net profits in 2023, with Asia-Pacific airlines joining the fray in 2024.
 Those in Latin America and Africa are expected to incur losses.

-The association added that airlines in Asia-Pacific are forecast to make a net profit of US$1.1 billion in 2024, an improvement from an expected net loss of US$100 million in 2023.
+The association said airlines in the Asia-Pacific are forecast to make a net profit of US$1.1 billion in 2024, an improvement from an expected net loss of US$100 million in 2023.

 First, the removal of China’s border restrictions only in mid-2023 has led to the country’s global travel remaining at 40 per cent below pre-pandemic levels, said Iata.

-Second, domestic air travel in Asia-Pacific has already recovered beyond pre-pandemic levels, Mr Walsh said.
+Second, domestic air travel in the Asia-Pacific has already recovered beyond pre-pandemic levels, Mr Walsh said.

-Third, delays in the delivery of new wide-body jets that affect not only airlines in Asia-Pacific but globally will ease gradually in 2024, he added.
+Third, delays in the delivery of new wide-body jets that affect airlines not just in the Asia-Pacific but also globally will ease gradually only in 2024, he added.

 For their part, travellers can expect airfares to continue rising, in line with increasing expenses, particularly for oil.